 In both of these cases, the part of the plant past the damage can live on for a long time, perhaps forever.
 But the key point is that the architecture supporting and feeding the plant has been interrupted, and there are risks.
 Whenever damage is beyond minor, it’s best to remove the hurt branch to let a stronger one take its place.

 Unlike wood that is simply dead or broken, diseased wood contains a living inoculant that can still spread and re-infect the living plant even after you cut it off.
-These may be insect eggs in the wood, fungus spores, or bacteria that can leap through the air riding splashes of rain onto a new plant—I kid you not.
+These may be insect eggs in the wood, fungus spores or bacteria that can leap through the air riding splashes of rain onto a new plant.